sofia-aguirre/stock-tracker/README.md

 - git ignore .env file in order to hide from git along with other node modules
 - replace all instances of the secret key in the server.js file with the process.env.VARIABLENAME method

+21)
+Backend Refactoring
+- made controllers for functions
+- made config routes for repeating routes
+- made a smaller server.js by combining controllers and routing

 ### extra
 toggle button for buy/sell